-Comments and suggestions may be sent to the mailing or e-mail address below.
-(Note: Do not send forms for identities in the maritime mobile service to either address.)
+Comments and suggestions may be sent to the mailing or email address below.

 Spectrum Management and Operations Branch

 Attention: Spectrum Management Operations

 See the Spectrum Management and Telecommunications website for all publications.